 Moderate

-The wallpaper offers moderate resistance to light and fading.
-While it can withstand some exposure to natural light, prolonged or intense sunlight may cause noticeable fading over time.
+This wallpaper offers moderate resistance to fading.
+It can handle some exposure to natural light but may fade with prolonged or intense sun exposure.

 Why is it relevant to you?